STEP 3: Check-in and waiting areas

 At this point, your support person might want to take note of the hospital’s food options and gift shops.

 STEP 4: The delivery room

 It’s important to keep in mind that the delivery and postpartum rooms shown on the tour are likely the nicest available and the most recently renovated, so remember to ask if all the rooms at the facility are the same.
-Here, you’ll find out if there are private rooms available or if you should expect to share.
+Find out if there are private rooms available or if you should expect to share.

 Your tour guide should point out the features of the room, including the private bath, if there is one.
-Don’t be shy to poke your head around and look for things like a shower, sleeping bench for your partner, and TV.
-Feel free to take notes on what you find in the room.
-And notice if it feels hot and stuffy or chilly, so you’ll know to pack extra blankets if needed.
-Ask if the hospital has wireless internet (and if there’s a fee), and look for outlets to charge a camera, cellphone or MP3 player for that special birthing playlist.
+Don’t be shy to poke your head around and look for things like a shower, sleeping bench for your partner and TV.
+Feel free to take notes on what you find in the room, and notice if it feels chilly, so you can pack an extra blanket or a cozy robe if you’d like.
+Ask if the hospital has wireless internet (and if there’s a fee), and look for outlets to charge a camera, cellphone or docking station for that special birthing playlist.

 In addition to the standard medical equipment, the guide should cover what else the hospital can provide to assist with your birth plan, such as an exercise ball or birthing pool.

 Your guide might go over more specifics of what will happen when you deliver, including which nurses and doctors will be in the room with you, how soon after delivery you’ll be able to hold and nurse your baby, and whether the hospital has any photography or video-recording policies you should be aware of.

 The next part of the tour will include a look at the room you’ll be moved to after delivery, as well as a peek at the nursery (if there is one).

 In the postpartum room, look out for the same features as you did in the delivery suite, and ask your guide about how much time your baby will spend in the room with you versus in the nursery.